odisho-ucsf-lab/llm_api_report_extraction/README.md

 ## Input File Formats

 ### Prompt File (CSV)
+- A sample prompt file (`prompt_file_sample.csv`) is provided in the repository.
+- This file contains prompts specifically crafted and refined for extracting information from Prostate MRI reports.
 - Columns: "Prompt", "Field Name"
 - Each row contains a prompt to extract a specific piece of information and the name of the field it corresponds to.
+- **Important**: The column header names must remain consistent for the tool to function correctly.
+- **Note for other use cases**: If you're using this tool for MRI reports other than Prostate, you will need to modify the prompts to suit your specific needs.
+The effectiveness of the data extraction heavily depends on the quality and specificity of these prompts.

 ### Report File (CSV)
 - Columns: "ID", "MRN", "Date", "ReportText"